demidenm/PyReliMRI/docs/icc_funcs.rst

     - icc_type: The ICC estimate that will be calculated for each voxel.
 Options: `icc_1`, `icc_2`, `icc_3`.
 Default: `icc_3`

 The function returns a dictionary with 3D volumes for:
-    - ICC estimates
+    - ICC estimates ('est')
-    - ICC lowerbound 95% CI
+    - ICC lowerbound 95% CI ('lower_bound')
-    - ICC upperbound 95% CI
+    - ICC upperbound 95% CI ('upper_bound')
-    - Mean Squared Between Subject Variance
+    - Mean Squared Between Subject Variance ('ms_btwn')
-    - Mean Squared Within Subject Variance
+    - Mean Squared Within Subject Variance ('ms_wthn')

+So the resulting stored variable will be a dictionary, e.g. "brain_output", from which you can access to view and save images such \
+as the ICC estimates (brain_output['est']) and/or mean square within subject variance (brain_output['ms_wthn']).

 Say we have stored paths to session 1 and session 2 in the following variables (Note: subjects in list have same order!):